Last Updated: November 15, 2024

 United States of America

 Michael Buffer is an American boxing announcer and entrepreneur who has a net worth of $400 million.
-Michael Buffer is best known for being one of, if not the, greatest ring announcer for boxing and wrestling matches of all time.
-Michael Buffer became world-famous when he developed his signature catchphrase "Let's Get Ready to Rumble," which he uses to kick off most major boxing events.
-As we detail later in this article, Michael very wisely trademarked his famous phrase.
+Michael Buffer is best known for being one of, if not the, greatest ring announcers for boxing and wrestling matches of all time.
+Buffer became world-famous when he developed his signature catchphrase, "Let's Get Ready to Rumble," which he uses to kick off most major boxing events.
+As we detail in the next section below, Michael very wisely trademarked his famous phrase.
 That trademark has earned Michael hundreds of millions of dollars in royalties over the years.

 Beyond boxing, Buffer's distinctive voice and charismatic stage presence have led to roles in various other arenas, including professional wrestling events, World Series baseball games, NBA Finals games, and even popular television shows and movies.
 His style and catchphrase have made him one of the most recognizable figures in sports entertainment.

 Depending on the match, Buffer earns between $25,000 and $100,000 every time he utters those five famous words.
-On a handful of extremely rare occasions, Buffer has been paid $1 million.
+On a handful of extremely rare occasions, Buffer has been paid $1 million for a single event.

 DON EMMERT/AFP/Getty Images